A Closer Look at Deep Policy Gradients: Introduction

 \section{Introduction}

-Deep reinforcement learning (RL) is at the core of some of the most publicized achievements of modern machine learning~\citep{silver2017mastering,dota,dayarathna2016data,openai2018learning}.
-To many, this framework embodies the promise of the real-world impact of machine learning.
+Deep reinforcement learning (RL) is behind some of the most publicized achievements of modern machine learning~\citep{silver2017mastering,dota,dayarathna2016data,openai2018learning}.
+In fact, to many, this framework embodies the promise of the real-world impact of machine learning.
 However, the deep RL toolkit has not yet attained the same level of engineering stability as, for example, the current deep (supervised) learning framework.
-Indeed, recent studies \cite{henderson2017deep} demonstrate that state-of-the-art deep RL algorithms suffer from oversensitivity to hyperparameter choices, lack of consistency, and poor reproducibility.
+Indeed, recent studies demonstrate that state-of-the-art deep RL algorithms suffer from oversensitivity to hyperparameter choices, lack of consistency, and poor reproducibility \citep{henderson2017deep}.

 This state of affairs suggests that it might be necessary to re-examine the conceptual underpinnings of deep RL methodology.
 More precisely, the overarching question that motivates this work is: